 There were numerous disputes over church buildings and property that the Romanian Orthodox Church failed to return to the Greek Catholic Church, despite court orders to do so.
 The government did not take effective action to return churches confiscated by the post-World War II communist government.
 There continued to be lengthy delays in processing claims related to properties owned by national minority communities.
 Under the law there is a presumption of abusive transfer that applies to restitution of private property but not to religious or communal property.
 In many cases, documents attesting to the abusive transfer of such properties to state ownership no longer existed.
 Religious and national minorities are not entitled to compensation for nationalized buildings that were demolished.

 Associations of former owners asserted that the points compensation system was ineffective and criticized the restitution law for failing to resolve cases fairly, as well as for lengthy delays and corruption.
 While the pace of resolving restitution cases at the administrative level increased, the number of properties returned involving churches and national minorities was disproportionately low.
-As of August the government had approved the restitution of seven properties to religious denominations, approved compensation in 24 cases, and rejected 376 other claims.
-In 12 cases the filers renounced their claims.
 The number of cases resolved annually has remained approximately constant over the past three years, (an average of 1,300), but the number of positive decisions remained extremely low.
 Religious communities disputing these rulings continued having to go to court and incur additional costs.
-As of September there were 4,651 pending requests for restitution from religious denominations.
+As of September, there were 4,442 pending requests for restitution from religious denominations.

-Although the constitution and law prohibit such actions, there were accusations by NGOs, politicians, and journalists that authorities failed to respect these prohibitions.
+Although the constitution and law prohibit such actions, there were accusations by NGOs, politicians, and journalists that authorities failed to respect people’s rights.

 Section 2.
 Respect for Civil Liberties, Including:

 The constitution provides for freedom of expression, including for the press, and the government partially respected this right.
-Independent media organizations noted excessive politicization of the media, corrupt financing mechanisms, and editorial policies subordinated to the former elected ruling party and owners’ interests.
-Reporters said their freedom of expression was also limited by restricted access to information of public interest issued by the previous government and public institutions, including expenses, contracts, or bids involving public funds, and officials’ academic records.
+Independent media organizations noted excessive politicization of media, corrupt financing mechanisms, as well as editorial policies subordinated to the former elected ruling party and owners’ interests.
+Reporters said their freedom of expression was also limited by restricted access to information of public interest issued by the previous government and public institutions, including expenses, contracts, or bids involving public funds, and officials’ academic records, and pandemic records.
 Reporters and NGOs often had to sue state-controlled ministries, agencies, or local entities to access public information.

 The constitution and law provide for the freedom of association, but the government occasionally restricted freedom of peaceful assembly.